ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ![deploying to Netlify](/images/quick-guide/netlify/create-netlify-account.png)

 The next step is to let the web app server know how to handle URLs.
+There are 2 ways to do so.

-For Netlify, you can create a file in your `ember-quickstart` folder called `_redirects`.
+One, you can create a file in your `ember-quickstart` folder called `_redirects`.
 Add `/* /index.html 200` to the first line and save the file.
 This will let the server know to redirect all pages to `index.html` file.
 Once redirected, Ember.js app itself will generate the matching html for URLs such as `/scientists`.